 - Cool, cover, and refrigerate.

-- If the sauce tightens in the fridge a bit, bring it to room teperature to loosen it.
+- If the sauce tightens in the fridge a bit, a splash of lemon juice will refresh it.

 Other nuts can be substituted for the black walnuts, but the perfume of freshly cracked black walnuts it really nice here.